mbparks/msMapMaker/README.md

 ## Storage and privacy

-MAPMARK stores data through Tampermonkey's local userscript storage.
+MAPMARK stores its authoritative workspace in IndexedDB under the current Google Maps browser origin and maintains an emergency mirror through Tampermonkey storage.

 - Annotations are not written into Google Maps.
 - Data is not uploaded to a Google account by MAPMARK.
 - MAPMARK does not require an external server.
+- Recovery snapshots and quarantined records remain local to the browser profile.
-- Search, filters, styles, and evidence settings remain local.
+- Search, filters, styles, evidence settings, and reliability preferences remain local.
 - Tab-capture frames are processed locally in the browser.
+- Diagnostics exports omit annotation contents and geometry.

-Export native JSON before clearing browser data, resetting Tampermonkey, or moving to another browser profile.
+Export workspace JSON before clearing site data, resetting Tampermonkey, or moving to another browser profile.
+Export `.mapmark.json` project packages when sharing or archiving individual projects.
+IndexedDB and the emergency mirror are both browser-profile storage and are not substitutes for an external backup.

 ## Known limitations

 - Alignment is designed for standard north-up, two-dimensional Google Maps views.
-- Street View, rotated maps, tilted satellite imagery, and three-dimensional views are not supported in v1.4.0.
+- Street View, rotated maps, tilted satellite imagery, and three-dimensional views are intentionally blocked.
+MAPMARK hides its overlay and returns to Select mode until a standard north-up 2D view is restored.
 - MAPMARK reads map center and zoom from the Google Maps URL.
-Pan or zoom once if the panel cannot establish a geographic fix.
+Views without a verifiable latitude, longitude, and zoom are treated as unsafe rather than projected approximately.
 - Measurements are approximate and depend on the map view, geographic projection, and annotation precision.
 - Circle geometry is represented by a 64-segment polygon rather than a native GeoJSON circle because GeoJSON does not define a circle geometry type.
 - KML folders, inner polygon holes, MultiGeometry, altitude modes, and advanced styles are not fully interpreted.